10 years in the making, my book,

 In 1970, the Rita Marley led Soulettes backed singer Lloyd Wilkes on the LP, "Jamaica Magic".
 Selections include Island In The Sun, Yellow Bird, Day-O, and Jamaica Farwell.
 This LP can be seen here.
 Thanks to Olivier Albot of France for pointing this out to me, and also noted that the LP was produced by Ted Powder, who also produced 4 Wailers in late 1969 (This Train, Wisdom, Adam and Eve, and Thank You Lord).

 By 1970, Bob have begun to work with future Wailers' band leader, bassist Aston Barrett.
-During that same year, Barrett recorded an instrumental rendition of Sly Mongoose, released as a single on the Punch label.
+During that same year, Barrett recorded an instrumental rendition of Sly Mongoose, that also incorporates some of Linstead Market, released as a single on the Punch label.